 Low Fluid Levels

-Your baby and body produce the amniotic fluid that fills the sac surrounding the baby (it’s mostly baby bee though).
+Your baby and body produce the amniotic fluid that fills the amniotic sac surrounding the baby (it’s mostly baby pee though).

-If that fluid gets too low (or frankly, too high) it can be problematic.
+If that fluid gets too low (or frankly, too high) it can be problematic for baby’s health.

-If the level is too low and you’re close enough to your due date, it’s likely they will induce you.
+If the level is too low and you’re close enough to your due date, it’s likely they will induce you to maintain the health of your baby.

 Elective

-This means you’re making the CHOICE to be induced.
+An elective induction means you’re making the CHOICE to be induced, for non-medical reasons.

 Either you, or your doctor has encouraged it.